Using external hardware with Live

 The smaller the buffer size, the smaller the latency.
 Keep in mind that a buffer size too small might also cause excessive CPU load.

 On the other end, a higher sampling rate also reduces the amount of latency.
-As an example, imagine using a buffer size of 44 samples: with a sample rate of 44.1Khz (samples per second), the latency would then amount to 1millisecond.
-If we now double the sample rate, it is clear that 44 samples will now correspond to half a millisecond latency, since we would have twice as many samples per second.
+As an example, imagine using a buffer size of 44 samples: with a sample rate of 44.1kHz (samples per second), the latency would then amount to 1millisecond.
+If we now double the sample rate, 44 samples will now correspond to half a millisecond latency, since we would have twice as many samples per second.
 Under Preferences → Audio, Live will indicate the overall latency according to the buffer size and sample rate in use.

 Direct monitoring allows a user to listen to the input signal on an audio interface with near zero latency - useful if you're playing an instrument along in real time while recording.
 If your audio interface supports this feature, then the input signal is passed directly to the headphones and outputs of the device for direct monitoring - thus bypassing any computer-based latency - while also sending the same audio to the computer for recording.
-If you're routing your hardware first through an external mixing desk before entering your audio interface, then you can also direct monitor the hardware with zero latency through the mixing desk.
+If you're routing your hardware first through an external mixing desk before entering your audio interface, then you can instead direct monitor the hardware with zero latency through the mixing desk.
+The only downside to Direct Monitoring is that you won't be able to apply any Live-based audio effects to the audio.

 Reduced Latency When Monitoring on MIDI tracks